No Lady

 No Lady is a 1931 British comedy film directed by Lupino Lane and starring Lane, Renee Clama and Sari Maritza.
-It was made at Lime Grove Studios in Shepherd's Bush by Gaumont British, a company linked to Gainsborough Pictures.
-The film sets were designed by art director Andrew Mazzei.
-It was popular enough to be re-released in 1943.
-While possibly originally intended to top the bill, it was released as a second feature and is classified as a quota quickie.
+It was written by George Dewhurst, Bert Lee, R. P. Weston, L'Estrange Fawcett and Lane and was made as a quota quickie.
+It was re-released in 1943.

 Synopsis

 While on a family holiday in Blackpool, Mr Pog, a mild-mannered man, is mistaken for an international spy.
 He escapes a brush with the police in women's clothing which he has stolen but discovers a secret letter in the owner's handbag.

-This leads him to a meeting with representatives of the country of Ptomania [a thinly-disguised Germany] who are involved in an attempt to sabotage an international glider competition.

-A Hitler look-alike, complete with fringe, toothbrush moustache, and wild gesticulations, makes a brief appearance as the unnamed pilot of a doomed Ptomanian plane.

-The film also includes a song and dance routine as well as a number of slapstick moments.
+This leads him to a meeting with representatives of the country of Ptomania (a thinly-disguised Germany) who are involved in an attempt to sabotage an international glider competition.
+A Hitler look-alike, complete with fringe, toothbrush moustache, and wild gesticulations, makes a brief appearance as the unnamed pilot of a doomed Ptomanian plane.The film also includes a song and dance routine as well as a number of slapstick moments.